CURRENT AFFAIRS GD TOPICSGROUP DISCUSSION TOPICSINTERNATIONAL GD TOPICS

 Israel and Palestine will have to accept the dual state doctrine.
 Historically, Jews have been massacred, large numbers of Jews have been massacred, and now the original inhabitants of Palestine are also taking refuge in other countries.
 Therefore, the two countries need to understand and respect each other’s emotions.

 Two-way peaceful discussion is the best way for solving problems or conflicts.
 Continuous war affects the overall growth of the country and it leads to huge losses in terms of the lives of people, environmental and economic growth.
 So, Israel and Palestine should negotiate some things with each other and settle the problem.
+Comment your take on Israel-Palestine Relations.

 Author – Vaishnavi Guntoorkar